Ultrapar Participacoes S.A. (UGP) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Ultrapar Participacoes S.A.
-(UGP) is $3.22, which is $0.49 above the current market price.
-The public float for UGP is 751.92M and currently, short sellers hold a 0.40% of that float.
-On March 28, 2023, UGP’s average trading volume was 1.49M shares.
+The average price estimated by analysts for UGP is $3.21, which is $0.43 above than the current price.
+The public float for UGP is 751.92M, and at present, short sellers hold a 0.40% of that float.
+The average trading volume of UGP on March 31, 2023 was 1.50M shares.

 UGP’s Market Performance

-UGP stock saw a decrease of 0.19% in the past week, with a monthly decline of -0.58% and a quarterly a decrease of 2.18%.
-The volatility ratio for the week is 4.58%, and the volatility levels for the last 30 days are 3.69% for Ultrapar Participacoes S.A.
-(UGP).
-The simple moving average for the last 20 days is 0.92% for UGP stock, with a simple moving average of 2.89% for the last 200 days.
+UGP’s stock has seen a 6.88% increase for the week, with a 4.35% rise in the past month and a 7.32% gain in the past quarter.
+The volatility ratio for the week is 3.61%, and the volatility levels for the past 30 days are at 3.85% for Ultrapar Participacoes S.A.
+The simple moving average for the last 20 days is 3.25% for UGP stock, with a simple moving average of 5.49% for the last 200 days.

-During the last 5 trading sessions, UGP remain unchanged, which changed the moving average for the period of 200-days by -2.66% in comparison to the 20-day moving average, which settled at $2.55.
-In addition, Ultrapar Participacoes S.A. saw 6.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UGP rose by +6.88%, which changed the moving average for the period of 200-days by +10.46% in comparison to the 20-day moving average, which settled at $2.56.
+In addition, Ultrapar Participacoes S.A. saw 9.09% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for UGP